filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 As alternative to GitHub we can also use: Gitlab, Bitbucket, SourceForge and so on, but here we will stick on working with Github.

-# Github exercises while working with in Java
+# Github exercises while working with Java

 ## Example 1: Upload your first Java project to Github